Correlation detection in trees for planted graph alignment: Properties of the likelihood ratio

 \subsection{A Markov transition kernel on trees}

-In this section, we introduce a Markov transition semi-group on trees that arises naturally in our study.
-Indeed, the joint distribution of the pair of trees $(t,t')$ under $\dP_1$ will be, up to relabeling, interpreted as the joint distribution of $(X_0,X_T)$, where $X_0$ is the initial state of this Markov process, distributed according to its stationary distribution $\GW_{\lambda,n}$, and $X_T$ is its state at time $T$.
-The time parameter $T$ is in one-to-one correspondence with the correlation parameter $s$ of our model, through the relation
+We can take a dynamic view on the correlated model: the joint distribution of the pair of trees $(t,t')$ under $\dPls_{\infty}$ will be, up to relabeling, interpreted as the joint distribution of $(X_0,X_T)$, where $X_0$ is the initial state of a Markov process, distributed according to its stationary distribution $\GWl_{d}$, and $X_T$ is its state at time $T$.
+The time parameter $T$ is in one-to-one correspondence with the correlation parameter $s$ of our model, namely

-For $n>0$, we define $M_{n}$ the linear operator indexed on trees of $\cX_{n}$, defined as follows:
+For $d \geq 0$, we define $\mathfrak{M}_d$ the linear operator indexed on trees of $\cX_{d}$, defined as follows: